BiDeveloperServices/Crystie_Johnson/README.md

  I am eager to bring my wealth of experience and technical acumen to your esteemed organization, contributing to ongoing projects and initiatives while driving innovation in database management.
 I am particularly drawn to this opportunity due to the innovative and cutting-edge technology, and am excited about the opportunity to contribute to your continued success.

-Thank you for considering my application.
-I look forward to discussing how my skills and experience align with this opportunity.
-Please find my resume attached for your review.
-I am available at your earliest convenience for a discussion or interview.
+I look forward to discussing how my skills and experience align with your organization opportunities.
+I am available at your earliest convenience for a discussion and/or interview.

 Best regards,